-We compare software development and collaboration patterns between our Penumbra sample and a GitHub sample of equivalent size and time period (Fig. 2 and Tab.
-2).
-We examine commits per repository, unique emails per repository

-(as a proxy for unique contributors), files per repository, average editors per file, branches per repository, and commit message length.
-While software development trends are unsurprisingly similar, we find that Penumbra repositories usually have more commits, more files, fewer emails, and more editors per file.
+We compare software development and collaboration patterns between our Penumbra sample and a GitHub sample of equivalent size and time period (Fig. 2 and Table 2).
+We examine commits per repository, unique emails per repository (as a proxy for unique contributors), files per repository, average editors per file, branches per repository, and commit message length.
+While mean behavior was similar in both repository samples, diverging tail distributions show that Penumbra repositories usually have more commits, more files, fewer emails, and more editors per file.

 One might hypothesize that with more files and fewer editors the Penumbra would have stronger "partitioning", with each editor working on a different subset of files.
-However, our last three metrics suggest that the Penumbra has more collaborative tendencies: while Penumbra repositories are larger (in terms of files), with smaller teams (in terms of editors), there are on average more contributors working on the
+However, our last three metrics suggest that the Penumbra has more collaborative tendencies: while Penumbra repositories are larger (in terms of files), with smaller teams (in terms of editors), there are on average more contributors working on the same files or parts of a project.

-Penumbra GitHub KS 2-Sample Statistic Fig. Mean Median CI Mean Median CI KS S KS P Files 2(c) 244.47 12 [1,859] 156.07 9 [1,264] 0.07 0.00 Committers 2(b) 2.39 1 [1,6] 2.08 1 [1,3] 0.17 0.00 Message Lengths 2(f) 29.24 20.80 [7.00,67.33] 24.23 17.60 [7.42,56.00] 0.13 0.00 Editor Density 2(d) 1.12 1.00 [1.00,1.60] 1.05 1.00 [1.00,1.30] 0.20 0.00 Burstiness 3(d) 4.86 2.88 [0.50,14.51] 3.68 2.15 [0.17,11.24] 0.13 0.00 Commits 2(a) 67.12 8 [1,194] 25.27 4 [1,57] 0.20 0.00 Branches 2(e) 1.74 1 [1,4] 1.67 1 [1,5] 0.03 0.00 Age (hours) 3(a) 5528 883 [0.1,25556] 2669 73 [0.03,16194] 0.26 0.00 Age / Commits 3(b) 283 39 [0.02,1261] 193 9 [0.01,944] 0.19 0.00 Avg.
-Interevent 3(c) 375 43 [0.05,1547] 257 11 [0.02,1130] 0.19 0.00 Team Size 3(e) 1.71 1.00 [1.00,3.92] 1.42 1.00 [1.00,2.67] 0.17 0.00 same files or parts of a project.
 To deepen our understanding of this collaborative behavior, we also estimated the "effective team size" for each repository by the fraction of commits made by each editor.
 This distinguishes consistent contributors from editors with only a handful of commits, such as "drive-by committers" that make one pull request, improving upon a naive count of unique emails.
 These estimates show that while there are more GitHub repositories with one active contributor, and more enormous projects with over 50 team members, the Penumbra has more repositories with between 2 and 50 team members.
 However, for all team sizes between 2 and 10, we find that more penumbra repositories are "dominated" by a single contributor, see Fig. 3(f), meaning that their top contributor has made over 50% of all commits.

-Table 2: Comparison of Penumbra and GitHub datasets

-Legend: Mean, median, and 5th and 95th percentile values from the Penumbra and GitHub samples for each statistic.
-KS S and KS P represent the Kolmogorov-Smirnov two-sample statistic, and its corresponding p-value.